QuineDot/rust-learning/src/dyn-trait-vs.md

 `dyn Trait` does have some limitations and downsides:
 - Only one non-auto-trait is supportable without [subtrait boilerplate](./dyn-trait-combining.md)
-  - In contrast, you can return `impl Trait1 + Trait2`
+  - In contrast, with RPIT you can return `impl Trait1 + Trait2`
 - Only `dyn`-safe traits are supportable
-  - In contrast, you can return `impl Clone`
+  - In contrast, with RPIT you can return `impl Clone`
-- Boxing is required to returned owned types
+- Boxing in some form is required to returned owned types
 - You pay the typical optimization penalties of not knowing the base type and performing dynamic dispatch

 However, RPITs also have their downsides:
 - As an opaque alias, you can only return one actual, concrete type
 - For now, the return type is unnameable, which can be awkward for consumers
-  - e.g. you can't store the result as a field in your struct
+  - e.g. you can't store the result as a non-generic field in your struct
   - ...unless the opaque type bounds are `dyn`-safe and you can type erase it yourself
-- Auto-traits are leaky, so it's easy for the function writer to accidentally break semver
+- Auto-traits are leaky, so it's easy for the function writer to accidentally break SemVer
   - Whereas auto-traits are explicit with `dyn Trait`
-- RPIT is not yet supported in traits
+- RPIT methods in traits (stabilized in Rust 1.75) are [not `dyn`-dispatchable](dyn-safety.md)
-  - It is planned ("RPITIT" (ugh)), but it is uncertain how far away the functionality is
+- Every RPIT is a distinct opaque type (note that TAIT works around this restriction)

 RPITs also have some rather tricky behavior around type parameter and lifetime capture.
 The planned `impl Trait` functionalities deserve their own exploration independent of `dyn Trait`, so I'll only mention them in brief:
 - RPIT captures all type parameters ([and their implied lifetimes](https://github.com/rust-lang/rust/issues/42940))
+  - And also lifetime parameters, in traits and [in edition 2024](https://github.com/rust-lang/rust/issues/117587)
 - RPIT captures specific lifetimes and not [the intersection of all lifetimes](./dyn-trait-lifetime.md#when-multiple-lifetimes-are-involved)
   - And thus it is [tedious to capture an intersection of input lifetimes](https://github.com/danielhenrymantilla/fix_hidden_lifetime_bug.rs) instead of a union
+  - (The situation will be improved by [precise capturing](https://github.com/rust-lang/rust/issues/123432))

 Despite all these downsides, I would say that RPIT has a *slight* edge over `dyn Trait` in return position *when applicable,* especially for owned types.
 The advantage between `dyn Trait` and a (named) TAIT will be even greater, once that is available:
-- You can give the return type a name
+- You can give the return type a name and reuse it in multiple places
+- TAIT inherently has precise capturing
-- You can be explicit about what type parameters are captured
+  - I.e. you have control over, and are explicit about, which lifetime and type parameters are captured
-- You can be more explicit about lifetime capture as well
-  - Though without a syntax for lifetime intersection, it will probably still be a pain to do so

-But `dyn Trait` is still sometimes the better option:
+But `dyn Trait` will still sometimes the better option, e.g.:
-- where RPIT is not supported, like in traits (so far)
 - when you need to type erase and return distinct types
+- when you need trait object safety

 However, there is often a third possibility available, which we explore below: return a generic struct.